markmoxon/elite-source-code-bbc-micro-cassette/README.md

 8511STAXX16+11:STYXX16+14:STXXX16+15
 ```

-All those `XXX`s are enough to make your eyes cross over, but at least this excerpt has some comments, so do they help? `TrnspMat` - is that "transponder materials"?
+All those `XXX`s are enough to make your eyes boggle, but at least this excerpt has some comments, so do they help? `TrnspMat` - is that "transponder materials"?
 Or "transport maths"?
-I guess it's something to do with `nodeX-Ycoords`, which clearly involves nodes and coordinates, but it's not exactly readable, is it?
-(I now know that this is part of the routine that transposes the rotation matrix, but knowing that doesn't make it any easier to follow; it possibly makes it even scarier.)
+I guess it's something to do with `DO nodeX-Ycoords`, which clearly involves nodes and coordinates, but it's not exactly readable.
+(I now know that this is part of the `LL42` routine that transposes the rotation matrix, but knowing that doesn't make it any easier to follow; it possibly makes it even scarier.)

-The terseness is not remotely surprising given the space constraints of compiling code on a 32K micro, but I was still flummoxed.
+This terseness is not remotely surprising given the space constraints of compiling code on a 32K micro, but I was still flummoxed.
 The fact that any kind of source code had been released at all was a kind of Holy Grail experience for me, but it ended up generating more questions than answers.

 So I put it to one side and figured I'd probably never understand how this game worked.